Hessenberg varieties associated to ad-nilpotent ideals: Geometric and Combinatorial Properties

-Going in order from top to bottom in each column, starting the right-most column and moving left, take the first square in $R$ whose label differs from that of the same box in $R_0$.
-Suppose this box is labeled by $k$ in $R_0$ and by $\ell$ in $R$.
-Then $k>\ell$ since our algorithm for constructing $R_0$ always chooses the largest available number.
-The box containing $k$ in $R$ must appear in some `later' box; either below the box containing $\ell$ and in the same column or in any column strictly to the left of the column containing $\ell$.
+Going in order from top to bottom in each column, starting the right-most column and moving left, take the first square in $R$ whose label differs from that dictated by the algorithm.
+In other words, we consider the first square in $R$ with label $\ell$ such that there exists $k>\ell$ with $k\leq r_\ell$ and such that $k$ appears below the box containing $\ell$ and in the same column or in any column strictly to the left of the column containing $\ell$.
+We may assume $k$ is the maximal with respect to these properties.
 Let $\ell_m$ and $k_m$ be the values $m$ boxes to the left of $\ell$ and $k$ in tableau $R$, respectively.

-Define $R'$ to be the following $h$-strict tableau obtained from $T$.
+Define $R'$ to be the following $h$-strict tableau obtained from $R$.
 Exchange the positions of $k$ and $\ell$ in $R$.
 If this is an $h$-strict tableau, then stop.
 Otherwise, the only problem that can arise is that $k_1 > h(\ell)$.
-In that case, exchange the positions of $k_1$ and $\ell_1$.
-Note that, since $k_1 > \ell_1$ in this is the case, swapping $k_1$ into its new row does not change the fact that the row is $h$-strict.
-Again, the only problem that can occur is if $k_2 > h(\ell_1)$.
+In that case, we must also have $k_1>\ell_1$.
+Now exchange the positions of $k_1$ and $\ell_1$; if this results in an $h$-strict tableau then stop.
+Otherwise note that swapping $k_1$ into its new row does not change the fact that that row is $h$-strict.
+The only problem that can occur is if $k_2 > h(\ell_1)$ (and therefore $k_2>\ell_2$).
 Continue this process of swapping until the tableau is $h$-strict.
 Indeed, because $k$ originally appeared in a `later' box than $\ell$, we will always be able to perform this swap until the entire tableau is $h$-strict.
-We repeat this operation until we obtain $R_0$, proving that such an $h$-strict tableau always exists.
+The resulting $R'$ is $h$-strict and has labels as dictated by the algorithm up through the box which now contains $k$.

-Now we show that $R_0$ contains no Hessenberg inversions.
-Consider any inversion $(k, \ell)$ with $k>\ell$ where $k$ labels a box in $R_0$ below $\ell$ and in the same column or in any column to the left of the column containing $\ell$.
-By construction, placing $k$ in the box containing $\ell$ would lead to a violation of $h$-strictness; i.e., $k > h(r_\ell)$.
-So no such Hessenberg inversion exists.
+Repeating the operation of the previous two paragraphs yields an $h$-strict tableau whose entries are dictated by the algorithm.
+This shows that the algorithm does indeed produce a completed $h$-strict tableau, $R_0$.
+Now consider any pair $(k, \ell)$ with $k>\ell$ such that $k$ labels a box in $R_0$ below $\ell$ and in the same column or in any column to the left of the column containing $\ell$.
+By construction, placing $k$ in the box containing $\ell$ would lead to a violation of $h$-strictness, i.e., $k > h(r_\ell)$.
+This proves that $R_0$ has no Hessenberg inversions.